Counting curves via degeneration: Disks of Maslov index zero

+Put the action of $T^{n-1}$ on $U$ by pulling back the action of it on $U'$.
+Since $\phi_s$ preserves the fiberwise symplectic structure, the orbits of $T^{n-1}$ are Lagrangian submanifolds of $X_s$.
+The analyticity of the action and the symplectic forms are clear since the gradient-Hamiltonian flow is real analytic. \\

+Thus, we have a family $U$ of Lagrangian tori containing $L$ each of which can be a boundary condition for holomorphic disks.
+In \cite{N3}, we developed a deformation theory of disks with such Lagrangian boundary conditions.
+Let

-be the disk with boundary on $L$ and intersecting the point $x$ as in the previous sections.
-Then by \cite{N3}, the lifts of $\varphi_0$ to the fibers $t\neq 0$ is controlled by the logarithmic normal bundle as in the case of rational curves above, except that we should use \emph{Riemann-Hilbert bundles} (\cite{KL}) to take care of the boundary condition.
+be the disk of Maslov index 2 with boundary on $L$ intersecting the point $p\in\mathcal S\cap \Bbb P_{ij}^{n-1}$ defined above.
+Then by \cite{N3}, the lifts of $\varphi_0$ to the fibers over $t\neq 0$ are controlled by the log normal sheaf as in the case of rational curves, except that we should use sheaves associated to \emph{Riemann-Hilbert bundles} (\cite{KL}) to take care of the boundary condition.

-In our case, the normal bundle of the disk $\varphi_0$, as a map to $\Bbb P_i^{n-1}$, is trivial.
-However, as in the case of rational curves, we have to take account of the singularity of $\mathfrak X$, which contains the point $x$.
+In our case, the log normal bundle of the disk $\varphi_0$, as a map to $\Bbb P_i^{n-1}$, is trivial as a Rimenn-Hilbert bundle.
+However, as in the case of rational curves, we have to take account of the singularity of $\mathfrak X$, which contains the point $p$.

 For simplicity, let us take $i = 0$, $j = 1$, and use the affine coordinates